University College of Engineering, Kariavattom: Transport facilities

 The transport division in the college provides transport facility to students and staff.
 The college has got two buses operating in two different routes to cater to the needs of students coming from different parts of Thiruvananthapuram city.
 The two routes together cover almost all important points within the city.

 Bank / ATM

 A branch of State Bank of India is functioning inside the campus with its working hours are between 10am and 5pm.
 An SBI ATM is also provided near the main entry gate for the convenience of students.

-Labs and healthcare
+Lab Facility

 The college has a departmental based laboratories facility for the students.
 The major laboratories present within the campus include Communication Engineering Lab, Digital Signal Processing Lab, Hardware Interface Lab, Industrial electronics Lab, Internet Lab, Language Lab, Linear Integrated Circuit Lab, Microcontroller Lab, Microprocessor Lab, Network Lab, Multimedia Lab, Microwave Engineering Lab and MATLAB.

+Kerala University Health Centre

 A healthcare team including doctors, nurses and health workers works to provide health care services to students and staffs in need within the campus.
 Moreover, the campus is situated next to Kerala University Health Centre in case for any emergency.

+Kerala university fee/cash counter

+University of Kerala fee counter is functioning inside the campus.
+It works from 9:00 Am to 3:30 Pm.

+India Post

+India post kariavattom branch office is functioning within the campus.